agataf/agataf.github.io/_pages/about.md

 <br>
 <b>Agata Foryciarz</b>, Fernando Alarid Escudero, Gabriela Basel, Marika Cusick, Robert L. Phillips, Andrew Bazemore, Alyce Sophia Adams, Sherri Rose

-We propose a novel microsimulation-based framework for attenuating societal bias in CKD progression data from a large primary care registry, which allows us to generate counterfactual outcome distributions, reflecting rates of end-stage renal disease that would have been observed in the absence of race-based diagnosis and treatment criteria.
-The framework developed by us could flexibly be adapted to mitigate bias in other health data.
+We are developing a novel microsimulation-based framework for attenuating societal bias in CKD progression data from a large primary care registry, which allows us to generate counterfactual outcome distributions, reflecting rates of end-stage renal disease that would have been observed in the absence of race-based diagnosis and treatment criteria.
+Our framework could flexibly be adapted to mitigate bias in other health data.

 <b> A participatory approach for understanding social drivers of chronic kidney disease progression</b>
 <br>